 - A power of attorney appointed to deal with health and welfare matters only comes into force when the patient is incapable of decision-making.
 If capacity is retained, treatment can be provided, applying the normal rules of consent.

 - Power of attorney loses all power on death of the patient.
-If the individual wants information or access to records after the patient’s death, GMC Confidentiality Guidance (para 137) provides that you should usually disclose relevant information about a patient who has died:
+If the individual wants information or access to records after the patient’s death the Access to Health Records Act (1990) applies.
+In addition, GMC Confidentiality Guidance (para 137) provides that you should usually disclose relevant information about a patient who has died.

 - When someone close to an adult patient asks for information about the circumstances of that patient’s death, and you have no reason to believe that the patient would have objected to such a disclosure; and